google/WebFundamentals/src/content/en/updates/2020/11/devtools.md

 - `justify-items`
 - `justify-content`

+On top of that, these icons are context-aware.
+The icon direction will be adjusted according to:

+- `flex-direction`
+- `direction`
+- `writing-mode`

 These icons aim to help you better visualize the flexbox layout of the page.

 ![CSS Flex debugging](/web/updates/images/2020/11/devtools/13-flex-debugging.png)